 The pituitary gland is a pea-sized gland which lies deep within the brain and controls many body functions.
 It is made up of two parts (lobes).
 These are called the anterior (front) and the posterior (rear) lobes.
-The posterior pituitary makes a hormone, called antidiuretic hormone (ADH) (also called vasopressin).
-ADH controls the fluid balance in the body.
+The posterior pituitary makes a hormone, called antidiuretic hormone (ADH, also called vasopressin).
+Vasopressin controls the fluid balance in the body.

-The amount of ADH secreted by the pituitary is determined by sensors in the brain.
-These sensors monitor the concentration of the blood and make adjustments for this.
-For example:
+The amount of vasopressin secreted by the pituitary is determined by sensors in the brain.
+These sensors monitor the concentration of the blood and make adjustments for this:

-- if you are becoming dehydrated, more ADH is made.
-This helps reduce fluid loss in the kidneys - if the blood is too dilute from drinking too much fluid, less ADH is made and the kidneys pass out more urine
+- If you are becoming dehydrated, more vasopressin is made.
+This helps reduce the amount of fluid in your urine. - If the blood is too dilute from drinking too much, less vasopressin is made and the kidneys pass out more urine.

-What is diabetes insipidus?
+What is Arginine Vasopressin Deficiency?

-In cranial (central) diabetes insipidus (DI) not enough ADH is made.
+In arginine vasopressin deficiency (or cranial diabetes insipidus) not enough vasopressin is made.
 This leads to a lot of water loss in the urine.
 This causes dehydration, which makes the child feel thirsty and drink more fluids.

-In a small number of children the part of the brain that controls thirst is also damaged and so the child does not feel thirsty, even when they are very dehydrated.
+In a small number of children, the part of the brain that controls thirst is also damaged and so the child does not feel thirsty, even when they are very dehydrated.
 If this is not recognized and the child is not given enough fluids the child may quickly become very unwell.